-- 3. Decision Making, Independent Judgment (11.8%): This factor is intended to measure the level of discretion or judgment exercised and the potential impact. - 4.
-Responsibility for Policy/Procedure Development (12.4%): The extent to which the job requires the employee to develop or participate in the development of policies/procedures. - 5.
-Planning (15.3%): Determines the level of planning and analysis required by the iob. - 6.
-Contact with Others (12.4%): The extent to which the work requires meeting,

-- interacting with, and influencing other persons, as well as the ability to make commitments on behalf of the City. - 7.
-Work of Others (Supervision)(10.5%): Measures the responsibility placed on a person to plan work for, check the work of, and/or instruct or direct other employees.
+- 4. Responsibility for Policy/Procedure Development (12.4%): The extent to which the job requires the employee to develop or participate in the development of policies/procedures. - 5.
+Planning (15.3%): Determines the level of planning and analysis required by the job. - 6.
+Contact with Others (12.4%): The extent to which the work requires meeting, interacting with, and influencing other persons, as well as the ability to make commitments on behalf of the Library. - 7.
+Work of Others; (Supervision) (10.5%): Measures the responsibility placed on a person to plan work for, check the work of, and/or instruct or direct other employees.